-(ii) Credit rating of counterparty to be considered for making investment is guaranteed by a Clearing Corporation,
+(ii) Credit rating of counterparty to be considered for making investment

 The schemes shall participate in corporate bond repo transactions with counterparties having a minimum investment grade rating and is approved by the Investment Committee on a case-to-case basis.
 In case there is no rating available, the Investment Committee will decide the rating of the counterparty, and report the same to the Board from time to time.